hpcosta/PreProcessor/README.md

 * This program provides several abstraction methods to perform various NLP tasks, such as: POS Tagging (TreeTagger); Lemmatisation (TreeTagger); Stemming (Snowball); Tokenisation (OpenNLP); Sentence Delimitation (OpenNLP); NER (OpenNLP); and Stopword Checker.
 Hereafter we describe how these methods can be called.
 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*
 	* The NLPManager class wraps all the NLP methods offered by the PreProcessor (http://github.com/hpcosta/PreProcessor).
 Within this class you will find a demo() that demonstrates how you can use all these methods for various languages.
 Please have a closer look at the demo() method located at *'src/nlp/NLPManager'*

 3. INSTALATION
 =========================

 1. Import the code to your Java editor.

-2. Copy the folder 'config' and 'internalResources' to the root of your project (it should be at the same level as the src folder).
+2. The folder 'config' and 'internalResources' should be at the same level as the src folder.
 	* The folder 'internalResources' contains models for the:
 		* TreeTagger (English, French, German, Italian, Portuguese and Spanish)
 		* OpenNLP (tokeniser, sentence splitter and NER - only for English)